16

 This star-studded cast carries a work that is one of Guillermo del Toro’s most personal ones.
 In a recent interview, the director described his version of Frankenstein as “a love letter to all outsiders, a meditation on fatherhood and redemption.”
 He tackles a question that, still today, remains relevant – “Who are the real monsters?”
 Monstrosity often lies where we least expect it.

 Although this dark, romantic epic won us over despite a few slow moments, adapting Frankenstein was no easy task.
 The challenge was to contribute to an already rich tradition.
-Since James Whale’s 1931 masterpiece starring Boris Karloff, the novel written by Mary Shelley has been inspired cinema, music, and art for decades.
+Since James Whale’s 1931 masterpiece starring Boris Karloff, the novel written by Mary Shelley has been inspiring cinema, music, and art for decades.
 From Kenneth Branagh’s baroque take to Danny Boyle’s punk interpretation, each generation seems determined to reawaken the myth in its own way.
 Even Andy Warhol tried his hand at it, in a cult erotic-gore frenzy.

 In music, Frankenstein becomes a metaphor for the artist and his cursed creation.
 Think about Alice Cooper, Rob Zombie, or David Bowie‘s nods to the myth.
 In visual arts, the creature continues to inspire both painters and contemporary illustrators.
 This icon of otherness embodies the reconstructed body and rejection of norms.